 Since forming our company, we have centered our efforts on developing first-line gene therapies, based on preceding academic approaches.
 While we believe these approaches have been adequate for our development programs to date, key to our strategy is to continuously improve our technology and production processes and to leverage these improvements across our gene therapies, if approved.
 Plato is designed to provide the foundation for the potential worldwide commercialization of our gene therapies.
-It is an ex vivo gene therapy platform incorporating multiple upgrades including a four-plasmid lentiviral vector designed to optimize vector copy number, transduction efficiency and resulting enzyme activity; a closed, automated manufacturing system designed to optimize safety and predictability of the drug product; and a personalized approach to conditioning using busulfan with TDM, which is designed to optimize safety and engraftment.
+It is an ex vivo gene therapy platform incorporating multiple upgrades including a four-plasmid lentiviral vector designed to optimize vector copy number, transduction efficiency and resulting enzyme activity; a closed, automated manufacturing system designed to improve consistency and predictability of the drug product; and a personalized approach to conditioning using busulfan with TDM, which is designed to optimize safety and engraftment.
 These three process changes, or upgrades, were cleared by applicable regulatory bodies in the United States, Canada and Australia for use in the Phase 2 clinical trial of AVR-RD-01 for Fabry disease and the Phase 1/2 clinical trial of AVR-RD-02 for Gaucher disease.
+We intend to utilize the plato platform with these process changes for all future patients enrolling in our Phase 2 clinical trial of AVR-RD-01 for Fabry disease and our Phase 1/2 clinical trial of AVR-RD-02 for Gaucher disease.
 We believe our plato platform may lead to better patient outcomes and will represent a significant advance in our industry towards achieving the quality and scale required for global commercialization of gene therapies.